texttheater/.xmonad/README.md

 .xmonad
 =======

-My XMonad configuration, using Ubuntu's "XMonad" (12.04) resp.
-"Gnome with XMonad" (13.04) session
+My XMonad configuration, using Ubuntu's "Gnome with XMonad" session on 12.04 and 13.04.